JamesOBenson/teaching/README.md

 # wordpress
-Shell script to deploy a secure wordpress
+Shell script to deploy a wordpress